Norton Commando: Racing

 From its 1967 beginnings the Commando took part in racing events.
 After successes in 1969 by factory and dealer-entered machines like Paul Smart's second and Mick Andrew's 4th places in the Isle of Man TT Production class and a win in the Hutchinson 100 Production Class by Mick Andrew on the Gus Kuhn entered Commando and 5th by Peter Williams, the company decided to produce a production racing model which became known as the Yellow Peril.

 One of the first victories for the bike was at the 1970 Thruxton 500 with riders Charlie Sanby and Peter Williams.
 At that year's Isle of Man 750 Production TT, Williams came close to winning but ran out of petrol with sight of the finish line whilst leading.
 One of the first bikes was brought by an Italian team and on it their rider, Giuliano Ermanno, won the 1970 100 Miglia di Imola.
-At the 1971 Isle of Man TT, Williams set a new lap record of over 101mph in the 750 Production TT before retiring.
+At the 1971 Isle of Man TT, Williams set a new lap record of over 101 mph in the 750 Production TT before retiring.

 With sponsorship from John Player to promote their John Player Special brand of cigarettes the John Player Norton racing team was set up in November 1971 to compete in Formula 750 events.
 Current 250cc world champion Phil Read was recruited to the team, as was former Suzuki GP rider Frank Perris to act as team manager.
 The bikes were designed by Peter Williams.

 in 1972 Williams won the Hutchinson 100 at Brands Hatch, Mick Grant led a procession of JPNs to victory at Scarborough and Read won the British season's finale at Brands' Race of the South.

 A new bike was designed for 1973 with a semi-monocoque chassis giving a small frontal area and low centre of gravity by carrying the oil and fuel as low as possible.
 A Peel-type fairing incorporating handlebar blisters and seat tailpiece were developed in the MIRA wind tunnel and the drag coefficient was reduced to 0.39.

 In total the monocoque won 14 international races in 1973 including Williams winning the Formula 750cc TT with Mick Grant second.

 The 1974 model was built with a compact space frame to keep the frontal area as small as possible and was again fitted with an all-enveloping peel-style fairing.
 Williams and Dave Croxford competed at a number of European such as Imola and Spa, where Williams won.

-The John Player sponsorship had been for 3 years.
+The John Player sponsorship had been for three years.
 As Norton's parent company at the time, Norton Villiers Triumph, were experiencing financial difficulties, the racing programme was cut back.
-The sponsorship deal with John Player wasn't renewed.
+The sponsorship deal with John Player was not renewed.

-In 1975 the race shop produced 10 over the counter club racers, the TX750 "Thruxton Club" Racer.
+In 1975 the race shop produced ten over-the-counter club racers, the TX750 "Thruxton Club" Racer.
 The machines used a modified Commando frame and the short stroke motor.